ostwind/ProteinLatentRep/CNN_LSTM/JulieDecoderTODO.md

 ## train\_decoder.py
-Replace data\_loader and for loop that iterates over training data

-Clean up code, comments
+Add command line option to control whether to use aligned or unaligned sequences?

-Eventually, integrate with CNN encoder --> Currently using dummy features to feed into LSTM
+Integrate with Shasha's CNN encoder --> Currently using dummy features to feed into LSTM

 Use a validation set to do any hyperparameter tuning --> See below